Agoric/agoric-sdk/README.md

 ### Initial Endowments

-When a client is started up, it has a few items in a map named home.
+When a client is started up, it has a few items in a record named home.

 * gallery: the Pixel Gallery, described above
 * purse: a purse that can hold pixel Dust